moebiusprogram/identity-admin/README.md

-# CurrencyUp - CryptoCurrency Exchange
+# CurrencyUp - KYC System

-KYC System - Admin panel
+Admin panel

 This is the admin panel frontend of the KYC product.
 To run, make sure you follow the setup instructions identity-be (the backend server) and identity-fe (the frontend server).
 Additionally, you should make sure to follow the integration flow from whatever ICO dashboard solution you use.
 You can run this in demo mode to view as a standalone and see if it works for you to evaluate it.